seanpmaxwell/jet-schema/README.md

 ```

 #### `The jetSchema() function` <a name="the-jet-schema-function"></a>
 Schemas can be created by importing the `schema` function directly from the `jet-schema` library or importing the default `jetSchema` function.
-The `jetSchema` function can be passed an array of validator-objects and returns a new customized `schema` function; that way we don't have to configure validator-function settings for every new schema.
+The `jetSchema` function can be passed an array of configuration objects and returns a new customized `schema` function; that way we don't have to configure validator-function settings for every new schema.

-The validator-objects array is set in the `globals:` property.
+The configuration objects are set in the `globals:` property array.
 Note that localized settings will overwrite all global ones:
 ```typescript
 import jetSchema from 'jet-schema';
 import { isNum, isStr } from './validators';